 A low debt utilization ratio

 Your debt utilization ratio is the total of your monthly outstanding credit card balances divided by your total credit limit.

 Lower is better.
-If your ratio is 50 percent or higher it will definitely raise flags in underwriting because it is a common predictor of people who are close to “maxing out” their credit cards.
+If your ratio is 50% or higher, it will definitely raise flags in underwriting because it is a common predictor of people who are close to “maxing out” their credit cards.

-So if you just have one credit card with a $3,000 limit and regularly spend $2,000, watch out – your utilization ratio is in the danger zone even though you don’t carry over your balance.
+So if you just have one credit card with a $3,000 limit and regularly spend $2,000, watch out—your utilization ratio is in the danger zone even though you don’t carry a balance.
 To solve this, you can pay your credit card balance down before the billing cycle ends.

 Banks look at your likelihood of repaying a loan based on past behavior (your credit score) and also your ability to repay the loan now (based on income).
 You’ll be asked to list your annual income and employer.
 For a larger loan, the bank will verify this data.
 They may not for a credit card, but don’t expect to be approved for a $10,000 limit card if your annual income is only $20,000.

 This is where, despite your best efforts to build good credit, being young works against you.
 The longer you have been making timely monthly payments on loans and credit cards, the more banks trust that you’re creditworthy.

 Building this track record takes years.
 Your credit age is determined not only by when you opened your first credit account but the average age of all your credit accounts.
 So whenever you get a new loan or credit card, it reduces the average age of your credit lines.